jverkoey/windfish/ui/WindfishIDEHelp/_English.lproj/welcome.md

 - `$00:$014E: label`: HeaderGlobalChecksum, length: 0 bytes

 These defaults provide a solid starting point for inspecting and understanding the ROM's behavior.
 The standard Gameboy register addresses and some common data types are also registered by default.

+To save your project and the generated assembly code, click File > Save and select a name and location for the project.